Jesus answered and said to him,

 FALSE TEACHING(S) YOU WILL ENCOUNTER:

-- False Teachings on Baptism (it isn’t required to be born again along with false teachings about how baptism is to be performed)
+- False Teachings on Baptism (it isn’t required to be born again, etc.)

 - Saying a “Sinner’s Prayer” Saves You

 - Once Saved Always Saved

 - You Get a “2nd Chance” After Death

 - Being “born again” is all that is required to obtain eternal life (i.e., obedience, works and perseverance not required)